 The best email marketing content is:

-You can design a beautiful email, but it’s meaningless without a message that is relevant, well-written and captivates the reader..
+You can design a beautiful email, but it’s meaningless without a message that's relevant, well-written and captivates the reader.
 With almost 90% of B2B marketers using email marketing, you need some seriously good email copy to get ahead of the game.
 It can be your secret weapon to create emails that:

 But to do that, your email content needs to be top-notch.
 That’s where we come in!
-We’ll show you our top email marketing tips to help you write content that resonates.
+We’ll show you our top content marketing tips to help you write emails that resonate.

 One trick is to write in the second person, using pronouns like “you,” “your,” and “yours."
 This instantly puts the focus on your reader.
 Even if all the content is all about your company, using the second person brings your audience into the story.